top

 However, in some cases where the child has very significant needs, American Adoptions may not be the best resource to make an adoption plan for him or her.
 If we feel that we are not the best professional to assist you in the process of placing a handicapped baby up for adoption, we will provide referrals to help you find the specialized professionals who are.

 Even if an adoption specialist determines that we are not the best professional to meet your needs, we believe that there is a home for every child.
-Many professionals can assist the process of putting a special needs baby up for adoption, including:
+Many professionals can assist in the process of putting a special needs baby up for adoption, including:

 • National Down Syndrome Adoption Network: This is a wonderful resource for women considering “giving up” a Down syndrome baby for adoption.
 Their website offers detailed information about parenting a child with Down syndrome so you can consider all your options and make a loving plan for your child.